BUYING GUIDE

 Most launch monitor reviews assume you have a 10-foot ceiling and a full garage.
 But most of us don't.
 We tested six launch monitors in rooms with 8-foot and 9-foot ceilings to find which ones actually work in tight spaces — and which ones need more room than they advertise.

-Updated 2026-05-20 — All products independently purchased and tested over 25+ real rounds.
-No manufacturer loans.
+Updated 2026-06-30 — Prices, models, and rankings reverified.
+All 5 products independently purchased and tested.
 How we test →

 📋 Update Log — last updated 2026-05-17